 This park has eight Genie+ rides, which means they can be distributed a little faster than at Disneyland since there are fewer of them to go around.
 But again, don't worry.
 You'll still have a great selection most of the day.
 Guardians is sometimes a walk-on for the first hour of park opening and then the Lightning Lane selection times tend to speed up.
 However, this ride is open during Early Entry and may now see a surge just after park opening, especially if Radiator Springs Racers is down.

 By early evening, you may not see any availability for Guardians, Toy Story Midway Mania! and Incredicoaster, which also have lower morning wait times.
 Incredicoaster Lightning Lanes times are not usually that far off all day, but this ride closes earlier than the others due to World of Color so get this in during the afternoon.
 So by 6 p.m., it may be out of available times to reserve.
 Keep an eye on Soarin' as well.

 The lower priority rides are Grizzly River Run, except on hot days, Goofy's Sky School and Monsters, Inc. Mike & Sulley to the Rescue!
 If you acquire any Multiple Experiences passes, Pixar Pal-A-Round, Mater's Junkyard Jamboree or Luigi's Rollickin' Roadsters may be good replacement options.
 Those are also great rides to hit in the first hour of park opening.
 Of course, you can save your Multiple Experiences passes for hopping to Disneyland or use them to ride a favorite ride a second time at Disney California Adventure.

-Two popular rides in this park have individual Lightning Lane for a separate free.
-They are not included in Genie+ but they also have a standby line and a Single Rider line.
+The most popular rides in this park has an individual Lightning Lane for a separate free.
+It is not included in Genie+ but it also has a standby line and a Single Rider line.